Spikebench: An open benchmark for spike train time-series classification: Materials and methods

-One of the useful and intuitive approaches in time series classification is focused on manually calculating a set of descriptive features for each time series (e.g. their basic statistics, spectral properties, other measures used in signal processing and so on) and using these feature sets as vectors describing each sample series.
-There exist approaches which enable automated calculation of a large number of time series features which may be typically considered in different application domains.
+One of the useful and intuitive approaches in time series classification is focused on manually calculating a set of descriptive features for each time series (e.g. their basic statistics, spectral properties, other measures used in signal processing, and so on) and using these feature sets as vectors describing each sample series.
+There exist approaches that enable automated calculation of a large number of time series features which may be typically considered in different application domains.
 Such approaches include automated time series phenotyping implemented in the \textit{hctsa} MATLAB package \cite{fulcher2017hctsa} and automated feature extraction in the \textit{tsfresh} Python package \cite{christ2018time}.
-Here we utilize the \textit{tsfresh} package which enables calculation of 794 descriptive time series features for each spike train, ranging from Fourier and wavelet expansion coefficients to coefficients of a fitted autoregressive process.
+Here we utilize the \textit{tsfresh} package which enables the calculation of 779 descriptive time series features for each spike train, ranging from Fourier and wavelet expansion coefficients to coefficients of a fitted autoregressive process.

 Once each time series (spike train) is represented as a feature vector, the spiking activity dataset has the standard form of a matrix with size $[n_{\text{samples}}, n_{\text{features}}]$ rather than the raw dataset with shape $[n_{\text{samples}}, n_{\text{timestamps}}]$.
-This standardized dataset can be then used as an input to any machine learning algorithm such as kNN, random forests, gradient boosting machines \cite{friedman2001greedy}.
-We found this approach to yield good benchmark classification results in both cell type identification and neural activity state classification tasks.
+This standardized dataset can be then used as an input to any machine learning algorithm such as logistic regression or gradient boosted trees \cite{friedman2001greedy}.
+We found this approach to set a strong baseline for all of the classification tasks we considered.